 Of course, not every case can be settled.
-When an alternative resolution isn't available, we move on to the next phase.
+When an alternative resolution isn't available, our child custody lawyers move on to the next phase.

-During litigation, we take all the necessary steps to protect your parental rights and advocate for you in court, including:
+During litigation, our parental rights attorneys take all the necessary steps to protect your rights and advocate for you in court, including:

 Once the trial is over, it's time to move on to the final phase.